dankuck/vue-easeljs/README.md

 Thanks to JPhilipp on <a href="https://opengameart.org/content/700-sprites">opengameart.com</a> for making freely available the sprites I used in testing.

 And thanks to jez s on Flickr for the postcard photo on <a href="https://commons.wikimedia.org/wiki/File:Entrance_to_Gulfstream_Park,_at_Hallandale,_Florida,_the_%27track_by_the_sea.%27_One_of_the_nation%27s_most_scenic_race_courses..jpg">Wikimedia</a>.

+# Implemented

+This library provides Vue.js component access to:

+* Canvas
+* Container
+* Shape
+* Sprite
+* Bitmap

+And all of these supports the attributes:

+* x: number
+* y: number
+* flip: horizontal, vertical, or both
+* rotation: number of degrees
+* scale: number
+* alpha: number
+* shadow: array

+# Pending

+We need to implement these Vue.js components:

+* Text

+We need to implement these attributes:

+* cache

+And we need to include these miscellaneous features:

+* Touch

+These features will not be implemented by this team:

+* Filters
+* BitmapText
+* Buttons
+* Complex Vector Paths
+* MovieClip